Flashlights that won't leave you in the dark

 have to fiddle with the plug again -- just slip the entire flashlight in and

-flashlights are too tall an order for your budget, for less than $10, the diminutive (Est. $9) is worth
+rechargeable flashlights are too tall an order for your budget, for about $10,

 Cheap flashlights are usually dim, flimsy